This post is for getting started with one of my fab games books. Hello teachers and thank you for choosing my fun teaching method.

 3. Just pick a game and try it!

-Decide what vocabulary and/or phrases you are teaching in your next lesson.
-And pick a game, any game, and try it in the next lesson.
+Next, decide what vocabulary or phrases to teach in your next lesson.
+Then pick a game, any game, and try it.

 The sooner you get started, the easier it will become.